simonmeister/pytorch-mono-depth/README.md

 [FCRN-DepthPrediction](https://github.com/iro-cp/FCRN-DepthPrediction) repository.
 This implementation supports data pre-processing, training from scratch, and evaluation.
 The code currently only supports the NYU Depth v2 dataset, but it should be easy to add other datasets.

-Note that there is some code to support depth prediction with uncertainty, however there are some dependencies missing from this repo and i didn't have time to document this.
-You don't need to worry about this code and can always leave the `--dist` argument set to `''`.
+Note that there is some code to support uncertainty (variance) prediction, however there are some dependencies missing from this repo and i didn't have time to document this.
+You don't need to worry about this code and can always leave the `--dist` argument set to `''` to use the code for standard depth prediction.

 ### TODO
 - upload evaluation performance numbers on NYU Depth